 Orochi Iori was playable via a rather simple code in the KOF '97 arcade, as was Orochi Leona and the Orochi New Faces Team.
 And they were not brought down.

 Krizalid.
-Yes, he might be a SNK Boss, but the Typhoon Rage gives Rugal's Genocide Cutter a run for its money with its omni-priority, high damage output, juggling ability, and the ability to fill his super meter at the speed of sound.
+Yes, he might be a SNK Boss, but the Typhoon Rage gives Rugal's Genocide Cutter a run for its money with its omni-priority, high damage output, juggling ability, and the ability to fill his super meter at the speed of sound IF YOU BLOCK IT.
 In 2002: Ultimate Match, this fact alone makes Krizalid more broken than Clone Zero, Original Zero, "lovable" Igniz, and Omega Rugal himself.
 Only Nightmare Geese can outdo him.
-And none of this is counting the rest of Krizalid's devastating moveset, chief amongst them Lethal Impact, an attack throw which triples as an AA, an overhead, and a counter.
+And none of this is counting the rest of Krizalid's devastating moveset, chief amongst them Lethal Impact, an attack throw which triples as an anti-air, an overhead, and a counter.
 The supervising designer of Krizalid even noted, "I think I overdid it a little."

 Foxy is so broken of a character that to this date, she is the only playable character completely banned from any official KOF contests - unblockable low kicks, lightning fast moves with high priority and supers that can be easily chained with her moves to deal huge damage combos.
 Oh, and did we mention that one of her supers is a suicide-bombing move?
 Luckily, 2002UM toned her down by reducing her attack speeds and move priorities.